 Incorporate Bitter, Astringent & Pungent Tastes

 It’s also important to incorporate tastes that balance Kapha.
 Since Kapha’s tastes are sweet, salty, and sour, the tastes that help to pacify Kapha are bitter, astringent, and pungent.
 Luckily, nature provides!
 The foods available to us each season give us what we need to achieve balance and wellbeing.
-For example, spring greens like arugula, radicchio, mustard greens, sprouts, and dandelion leaves typically possess Kapha balancing tastes and qualities.
+For example, spring greens like arugula, radicchio, mustard greens, sprouts, leeks, and dandelion leaves typically possess Kapha balancing tastes and qualities.

 Kaphas also benefit greatly from spices (except salt) and should try to incorporate spices in every meal (e.g. black pepper, cardamom, cayenne, chili peppers, cinnamon, cloves, mustard seed, and turmeric).
 Consider these Kapha breakfast ideas or this Kapha balancing recipe.